- Miracle fruit

 Miraculin is a glycosylated protein (7) that acts on the human sweet taste receptor of the tongue (hT1R2, hT1R3).
 It binds only in acidic conditions, which allows conversion of sour stimuli to sweet (8).
 The effects last 1 to 2 hours, although the intensity declines with time (9).
 Miraculin alters taste in primates but not in rodents (8).
 Maximum taste-modifying activity is observed at pH 3.0, which allows two key histidine residues to facilitate cooperative binding, dimerization and miraculin-to-receptor binding in an acidic environment (10).
 Only the dimeric and tetrameric forms of miraculin are active (11).
 In a weakly acidic environment, miraculin acts as a positive allosteric modulator; at neutral pH, it acts as an antagonist that can inhibit the activity of other sweeteners including sucrose, saccharine and aspartame (8).
 Results from another study suggest that miraculin binds hT1R2-hT1R3 as an antagonist at neutral pH and changes into an agonist at acidic pH (13).

-Compounds isolated from the stem of S. dulcificum inhibit the proliferation of A375.S2 human melanoma cells via free-radical scavenging activity and by inhibiting tyrosinase (3).
+Compounds isolated from the stem of S. dulcificum inhibit proliferation of human melanoma cells via free-radical scavenging activity and by inhibiting tyrosinase (3).

 - Allergy or sensitivity to any of the constituents.